-I’m referring to those core values, affirmations or thought processes that have supported you to rise up, repeatedly.
+I’m referring to those core values, affirmations, or thought processes that have supported you to rise up repeatedly.
+If you’ve been wondering how to live a happier life, these 3 simple principles can change the way you see everyday moments.

 The next best option is to give up because we don’t have the tolerance or drive to see things through.
 It is here that the gift of patience comes in handy.